Skip to main content

 What are the three stages of ideation?

-The entire process starts in the first two phases of design thinking—research and evaluations—when pinpointing the consumer problem you want to resolve.
+The entire process starts in the first two phases of design thinking—research and evaluation—when pinpointing the consumer problem you want to resolve.
 As you uncover the problem, you move into the three stages of ideation:

 Stage 1: idea generation